 Scaled Agile Framework Benefits

-Implementing Scaled Agile Framework means better project management at an enterprise level.
+Implementing a Scaled Agile Framework means better project management at an enterprise level.
 It helps untangle the complexities of product development by offering principles and values for execution.

-The benefits of Scaled Agile Framework include:
+The benefits of the Scaled Agile Framework include:

 1. Enhanced Quality